DIVD-NL/web-www/partners.md

 ### Schouten Zekerheid

-[Schouten Zekerheid](https://www.schoutenzekerheid.nl/) Makelaars in Assurantiën is our insurance intermediary and supports us and our cause”
+[Schouten Zekerheid](https://www.schoutenzekerheid.nl/) Makelaars in Assurantiën is our insurance intermediary and supports us and our cause

 ### SIDN Fund